EPprivate/private_repo/README.md

 	<img src="https://github.com/EPprivate/private_repo/blob/main/images/highlighting%20details%202.png?raw=true" width="350">

 3. Click the suggested fix, or press `Alt+Shift+Enter` to resolve the problem.

+Alternatively, place the caret at the highlighted line and click the bulb icon [bulb](https://resources.jetbrains.com/help/img/idea/2022.2/app.actions.intentionBulb.svg) that appears near the line counter.

 If the suggested quick fix is not applicable, you can see other recommendations by clicking the **More actions...** button, or pressing `Alt+Enter`.

->Note:
->Alternatively, (add descriptions of the "lightbulbs" that appear near the line counter when the caret is placed at the line, where the error exists).

 ### Fixing errors in the Problems tool window